 The rule of law prohibiting the limitation after a life interest to an unborn person, of an interest in land to the unborn child or other issue of an unborn person is hereby abolished, but without prejudice to any other rule relating to perpetuities.

-115. Superannuation funds, etc.
+115. Superannuation funds etc.

 (1) The rule against perpetuities does not apply and shall be deemed never to have applied to —